Burpee (exercise): One minute

-On August 1, 2022, in the Chinese Special Administrative Region of Macao, Ieong Man Teng achieved a record 33 chest-to-ground burpees in one minute.
+On April 29, 2023, in Quebec City, Quebec, Canada, Philippe Jouan achieved a record 38 chest-to-ground burpees in one minute.

 One hour

 On June 25, 2021, in Singapore, Cassiano Rodrigues Laureano achieved a record 951 chest-to-ground burpees in one hour.

 12 hours

 On July 7, 2019, in Milford, Michigan, Army ROTC Cadet Bryan Abell set the Guinness World Record for most chest-to-ground burpees performed in 12 hours by completing 4,689 burpees.